bio-miga/MiGA-Docker/miga-cli-projects/assemble-a-genome.md

 miga daemon start -P . --shutdown-when-done
 ```

-The `shutdown-when-done` arguement automatically stops the daemon when processing is finished.
+The `shutdown-when-done` argument automatically stops the daemon when processing is finished.

 After the job starts, you can display the information about the job: